Learning-based legged locomotion; state of the art and future perspectives

 \subsection{End-to-end Learning}

 The most straightforward approach would be to treat the given MDP as a monolithic formulation and solve everything end-to-end using DRL algorithms.
-Among diverse choices, the most popular DRL algorithm for solving legged locomotion is an on-policy algorithm, such as TRPO \cite{schulman2015trust} or PPO \cite{schulman2017proximal}.
+Among diverse choices, the most popular DRL algorithm for solving legged locomotion is an on-policy algorithm, such as TRPO \cite{schulman2015trust} and PPO \cite{schulman2017proximal}.
 These algorithms are designed to take conservative update steps by constraining the parameter changes within the \emph{trust region} defined in the vicinity of the current policy.
-As a result, the on-policy algorithms provide a robust learning framework that can reliably find high-performing policies at the end, which makes them suitable for challenging locomotion problems.
+As a result, these on-policy algorithms provide a robust learning framework that can reliably find high-performing policies at the end, which makes them suitable for challenging locomotion problems.
 However, off-policy algorithms, such as DDPG \cite{lillicrap2015continuous} or SAC \cite{haarnoja2018soft}, have also been adopted by many researchers, particularly when the sample efficiency becomes a bottleneck of the problem.

 End-to-end learning works well when the initial policy can effectively explore states that provide learning signals.
-However, for more challenging tasks, such as learning a robust locomotion policy under large disturbance, the initial policy may not be able to obtain any useful reward signal and thus make it difficult for end-to-end methods to work well.
+However, for more challenging tasks and without any structure in the action space, the initial policy may not be able to obtain any useful reward signal and thus make it difficult for end-to-end methods to work well.
 In such cases, adding more problem-specific structures to the problem can be helpful, e.g., curriculum and hierarchical learning.